 As customers navigate and interact with your website, they create an opportunity for you to measure and improve your marketing metrics with data.
-As a marketer, you can gain deep user insights from that data to optimize customer lifetime value, conversion, engagement, and retention.
+As a marketer, you can gain deep user insights from that data to optimize conversion, engagement, and retention.

-We’ve compiled a list of the top 6 marketing metrics to track and how they can help you adopt a data-driven mindset to optimize your marketing campaigns.
+We’ve compiled a list of the top 15 marketing metrics to track and explained how they can help you adopt a data-driven mindset to optimize your marketing campaigns.

 Marketing Dashboard in Indicative

-Bounce rate – which calculates how many times a user visits your website and leaves without any other interaction – can be tricky to evaluate.
-If your bounce rate is high on certain pages that are critical for conversions, like your homepage, product pages or social media traffic, then that may suggest something is not right and needs review.
+Bounce Rate – which calculates how many times a user visits your website and leaves without any other interaction – can be tricky to evaluate.
+If your bounce rate is high on certain pages that are critical for conversions, like your homepage or product pages, then that may suggest something is not right and needs review.

 A high bounce rate may signal that something’s awry, but that isn’t always the case.
 For an article or blog-based website, a high bounce rate could indicate that users found what they were looking for on that first page.